Dipsingh/dipsingh.github.io/_posts/2022-9-02-TCP-Congestion-Experiment.md

 {: .center}
 ![Double Reno Session](/images/post13/double_host.png "Double Host")

 The below graph captures the results of the experiment.
-I have added the TCP sending rate in this graph as well.
+I have added the TCP sending rate for both hosts in this graph as well.
 In this case, both TCP sessions share the Router queue.
-We can see the buffer fills more frequently now, which should make sense due to the `R1-R2` link being the bottleneck and both TCP senders collectively trying to push the maximum they can.
+We can see that buffer fills more frequently now, which should make sense due to the `R1-R2` link being the bottleneck and both TCP senders collectively trying to push the maximum they can.

 Also, looking at the TCP sending rate graph, we can see how both TCP sessions regulate each other.